rm3l/maoni/README.md

 Below is a quick overview of the features included:
 - **Contextual information**.
 Device and application information, if available.
     - Device screen resolution, mobile data and GPS states, ...
-- **Screenshot capture**.
+- **Screenshot and logs capture**.
-    - Because receiving a feedback with contextual information is much much better for analysis, Maoni allows to take a screenshot of the calling activity.
+    - Because receiving a feedback with contextual information is much much better for analysis, Maoni allows to take a screen capture of the calling activity, along with the application logs.
-    Note that the inclusion of such screenshot in the feedback object is opt-out, at the user's discretion.
+    Note that the inclusion of such screenshot and logs in the feedback object is opt-out, at the user's discretion.
     - Touch to preview screenshot
 - **Customization**.
     - Besides the default form fields, you are free to include an extra layout